jordan52/sites/markdown/astronauts.md

 Running Away

 ----
-(note, this part has not been edited at all, it is even in the wrong tense)

-He left and I worked the rest of the day.
-Now I'm here on a futon mattress spread on the floor, trying to sleep.
+He left and we worked the rest of the day finishing and cleaning the site.

+I found myself lying on a futon mattress spread out on a wood floor, trying to sleep.
 My hands hurt.
 I hurt.
-I'm no where near sleep.
-I think:
+Nowhere near sleep I thought:

 _I shouldn't have said Madison._

-So, I get up.
-Our room is dark but the moon is out so I can see just well enough to pull on my jeans, find my glasses and hat, and get to the door without crashing into anything or stepping on anyone.
-Five of us share this room.
-It isn't a big deal if i wake anyone up but I don't want to hassle anyone and it'll be better when they realize I'm gone.
-They'll wonder when I left and I like that for some reason.
-It strikes me.
-Some sort of mystery.
-I guess.
-It is silly, i know, but I try.
+I got up.
+The room was dark but the moon was out.
+I could see just well enough to pull on my jeans, find my glasses, hat, and get to the door without crashing into anything or stepping on anyone.
+Five of us shared that room.
+It wasn't a big deal if i woke anyone up but I didn't want to hassle anyone and it probably made it be better when they realized I was gone.
+I imagine they wondered what time I dissappeard.
+I liked that for some reason.
+It was striking somehow.
+Some sort of mystery, I guess.
+It was silly.
+I knew it was silly, but I try.
 Always try.
-Pocket check: Wallet.
+I checked my pockets: Wallet.
 Keys.
 Phone.
 Ear plugs.
-Rock.
+I was ready to run.

-Jacket on.
-Door open.
-I slip outside and slowly pull the door closed.
-I keep the door handle turned and release it slowly so the catch doesn't click.
-Slight squeak, but definitely nothing loud enough for anyone to care.
+Jacket went on.
+Door opened.
+I slipped outside and slowly pulled the door closed.
+I kept the door handle turned and released it slowly so the catch didn't click.
+There was a squeak, but definitely nothing loud enough for anyone to care.

-I walk.
+I walked.

 Porch to steps to driveway to sidewalk to the corner.

-The crew shares a small apartment in a large complex.
+The crew shared a small apartment in a large complex.
 So many dumpsters.
-They don't even try to hide them.
-Cars are parked everywhere.
-Orderly, in spaces, but again, like the dumpsters.
-So many cars.
-Walking around this place alone at night makes my stomach sick and my balls tingle.
-I stop, turn around, and walk.
+They didn't even try to hide them.
+Cars were parked everywhere.
+Orderly, in spaces, but again, like the dumpsters, there were so many cars.
+Walking around this place alone at night always made my stomach sick and my balls tingle.
+I stopped, turned around, and walked.

 Corner to sidewalk to driveway to steps to porch.

-I'm back at the apartment where I open the door slowly, silently.
-I'm nervous, I guess.
-There isn't really a good way to say this, but I have to poop.
-So, I do.
-I brush my teeth slowly, shake the water off the toothbrush and put it in my pocket.
-Silently down the hall to the kitchen.
-I grab my phone charger and stuff it in my pocket.
-I climb on the counter to reach far behind the refrigerator and up in the crack between the cabinet and wall.
+I was back at the apartment where I opened the door slowly, silently.
+I was nervous, I guess.
+There wasn't really a good way to say this, but I had to poop.
+So, I did.
+I then brushed my teeth slowly, shook the water off the toothbrush and put it into my pocket.
+I walked silently down the hall to the kitchen where I grabed my phone charger and stuffed it in my pocket.
+I climbed on the counter to reach far behind the refrigerator and up into the crack between the cabinet and wall.
+I found it.
 My envelope.
 My savings.
-All the cash I have.
-Now I'm at the front door.
-I silence my phone and put it in airplane mode.
+All the cash I had.
+In seconds I was at the front door.
+I silenced my phone and put it in airplane mode.

-Again, door to porch to steps to driveway to sidewalk to the corner.
-The moon is higher in the sky.
+Again, porch to steps to driveway to sidewalk to the corner.

+The moon was higher in the sky.
 Fucking moon.
-Hanging there, looking over us with its fat, white, judging face.
-Coming as going as it pleases, cowering behind clouds in storms.
-It doesn't even make its own light.
-It just reflects.
+It hung there and looked over us with its fat, white, judging face.
+It came and went as it pleased, cowered behind clouds in storms.
+It didn't even make its own light.
+It just reflected.
 Whatever, fucking moon.

-I guess I have a plan.
+I had a plan, I guess.

-I'm not very good at sleeping which is why I take walks on so many nights.
-The subdivision next to the apartments is a big one whose houses were built in the sixties or seventies.
-They all have three bedrooms and a garage and are either a ranch or a 2 story.
-Some houses are set on the lot at 90 degrees which makes it almost seem like there are four different floor plans.
-There aren't.
-There are 172 ranch homes and 97 two-story.
-212 are 100% siding.
-One is stucco.
-The rest have some brick but are mostly siding.
-57 homes are on larger lots that allow for either a two car garage or 1 car garage plus a dining room.
-While walking around you can get a pretty good idea the builder wasn't up for giving the buyers too many options.
+I was not very good at sleeping which is why I took walks on so many nights.
+The subdivision next to the apartments was a big one whose houses were built in the sixties or seventies.
+They all had three bedrooms and a garage and were either a ranch or a 2 story.
+Some houses were set on the lot at 90 degrees which made it almost seem like there were four different floor plans.
+There weren't.
+There were 172 ranch homes and 97 two-story.
+212 were 100% siding.
+One was stucco.
+The rest had some brick but were mostly siding.
+57 homes were on larger lots that allowed for either a two car garage or 1 car garage plus a dining room.
+If you took a walk around there you'd get a pretty good idea the builder wasn't up for giving the buyers too many options.

-Over the years, people have added on porches, window treatments, landscaping, and decks but it's hard to get any sense of individuality in this _neighborhood.
-The cynic in me says everyone inside these houses are exactly the same, but I know better.
+Over the years, people had added on porches, window treatments, landscaping, and decks but it was hard to get any sense of individuality in that neighborhood.
+I pretended everyone inside those houses were exactly the same.

-The area around here is completely flat.
-There are no walk-out basements.
-However, some people put a basement door in their house by digging a hole, forming concrete stairs and adding a small drain.
-I like how flat it is because some nights I run.
-Runners seem to be less suspicious and I like that.
+The area around there was completely flat.
+There were no walk-out basements.
+However, some people has a basement door installed.
+They dug a hole, formed concrete stairs and added a small drain at the bottom to catch the rain.
+I liked how flat the neighborhood was because some nights I would run.
+Runners seemed to be less suspicious and I liked that.

-Tonight I'm headed to 5678 Pine Street whose porch light burned out late last month.
-I arrive and do a quick 360 to see if anyone is watching.
-No one.
-I sprint up to the side of the house next to the garage and sit up against the house.
+That night I was headed to 5678 Pine Street whose porch light burned out late last month.
+I arrived and did a quick 360 to see if anyone was watching.
+No one was.
+I sprinted around the side next to the garage and sat up against the house.

-Here, I wait.
-The woman who lives here tends to get home late and she's more into cats than dogs.
-It's just after midnight and she isn't home.
-So, I sit cross legged, or Indian style as they said in elementary school which gives me some fantods so I lie supine and then semi-supine parallel to the house; against the house.
+There, I waited.
+The woman who lived here tended to get home late and she was more into cats than dogs.
+I looked at my phone.
+It was just after midnight and she still wasn't home.
+I sat cross legged, or Indian style as they said in elementary school which gave me some fantods so I lie supine and then semi-supine parallel to the house; against the house.

 A mosquito buzzes in my ear and my balls are tingling and my heart rate is up and i hear a truck and the garage door opens.
 Headlights flash on the neighbors house and disappear as her blue Ford Explorer rumbles and squeaks its way into the garage.
 I roll to my hands and knees and crawl quickly to the corner of her house.
 I peek around the corner and catch the taillight as her truck finishes going in.
 I follow it in on the passenger side staying low and moving quickly with my head up to watch the mirror making sure I'm not in it.
 She keeps hers pointed high so I'm in the clear.
 The truck stops and she clicks it into park and I roll underneath.
 The exhaust is 2" from my face and the heat from the catalytic converter is almost burning my left leg.
 The truck turns off and I hear her shuffling for her purse or bags or whatever.
 I don't care.
 I don't move.